-At December 31, 2020, 748 employees, i.e. 11.2% of the French workforce, held shares via the FCPE amounting to some 0.17% of capital stock.
+At December 31, 2021, 871 employees, i.e. 12% of the French workforce, held shares via the FCPE amounting to some 0.2% of capital stock.

 Happy at Work: ID Logistics conducted the "Happy at Work" survey for the third year in a row in five countries.
-With a favorable opinion rate of 70% and significant progress in five areas that set it apart from the logistics industry benchmark, ID Logistics employees showed their commitment to the Company and their alignment with its values.
+With a favorable opinion rate of 72% and significant progress in five areas that set it apart from the logistics industry benchmark, ID Logistics employees showed their commitment to the Company and their alignment with its values.
+Each of the countries concerned is committed to an action plan aimed at keeping the Group in the list of top performers.